 - More digitally aware rural citizens which are open to using internet for research to scour information required to make informed decisions.

 - An army of youth ready to take their businesses to the next level without fear and

 - Improvement in computer literacy rate and increase in internet usage among youth as well as adults.

 - Introduction of new avenues for businesses and cottage industries to sell their products and expand without leaving their comfort zone.

-The end result of this support provided by government is a village where people are more digitally aware, open to ecommerce and willing to enter new markets.
+The end result of this support provided by the government is a village where people are more digitally aware, open to e-commerce and willing to enter new markets.
 This leads to increase in purchasing power of rural areas and small towns.